-On May 10, 2023, the Planning Commission held a public hearing on the proposed rezoning and recommended approval to the City Council.
+On May 10, 2023 the Planning Commission held a public hearing on the proposed rezoning and recommended approval to the City Council.
 The minutes from that meeting are included in the packet.

 Following the public hearing, the attorney for a property located at the southeast corner of Grand River Avenue and Beck Road, known as the Ward property, has requested a portion of the property zoned B-3 not be rezoned to the new City West District.
-See the letter in this packet from Mr. David Landry dated June 13, 2023, for details of their request.
+See the letter in this packet from Mr. David Landry dated June 13, 2023 for details of their request.
 The portion of property zoned B-3 General Business includes portions of two parcels.
 The owner is supportive of the remainder of the property, zoned RA Residential Acreage, being rezoned to City West.

-Staff still recommends that the entire area be included in the rezoning in order to maintain the consistency and walkability of the district.
-This corner could serve as an important gateway into the new district and create a link between non-motorized connections within the district and the pathway network on the Ascension Providence Campus, which would be better served by the standards being established by the City
+Staff supports the entire area being included in the rezoning in order to maintain the consistency and walkability of the district.
+This corner could serve as an important gateway into the new district and create a link between non-motorized connections within the district and the pathway network on the Ascension Providence Campus, which would be better served by the standards being established by the City West District.

-West District.
 The B-3 General Business district allows a wide range of auto-centric uses that would interrupt the walkability we hope to establish through City West.
-However, as noted above in the changes to district boundaries, this B-3 portion of the Ward property has been removed from the City Council's Recommended Action (below) for the rezoning of properties to City West based on the discussion from the previous meeting.
+However, as noted above in the changes to district boundaries, this B-3 portion of the Ward property is not proposed to be rezoned at this time.
 Minutes from the July 10 City Council meeting are included in this packet.

-CURRENT OPTIONS FOR FIRST READING OF THE TEXT AMENDMENT, DESIGN GUIDE AND ZONING MAP AMENDMENT:
+CURRENT OPTIONS FOR SECOND READING OF THE ZONING MAP AMENDMENT: